 - a.
 If the student and sponsor agree, the Directed Study may satisfy the Advanced Legal Writing Requirement.
-In this case, the method of assessment must satisfy the requirements of the AWR in regulation III.A.2.c. including the requirement that the written product would receive a grade of C or better were it the sole basis of grading a course for two or more credits. - A Directed Study may not be used to satisfy any other graduation requirement including a required course, a perspectives course, or the experiential requirement.
+In this case, the method of assessment must satisfy the requirements of the AWR in regulation III.A.2.b. including the requirement that the written product would receive a grade of B or better were it the sole basis of grading a course for two or more credits. - b.
+A Directed Study may not be used to satisfy any other graduation requirement including a required course, or the experiential requirement.

-E. GRADES AND ACADEMIC STANDARDS
+G. GRADES AND ACADEMIC STANDARDS